iftechfoundation/discoggin/README.md

 [Glulxe]: https://github.com/erkyrath/glulxe
 [Bocfel]: https://github.com/erkyrath/bocfel

+Create the bot's SQLite database:

+	./venv/bin/python3 -m discoggin createdb

 Activate the bot in your `#game` channel.
-Use this command, copying in the channel URL from your Discord server:
+Use this command, replacing the URL with the channel URL from your Discord server:

 	./venv/bin/python3 -m discoggin addchannel https://discord.com/channels/12345678/87654321

-Run Discoggin with the command to install its slash commands:
+Install the bot's slash commands on your server:

 	./venv/bin/python3 -m discoggin --logstream cmdinstall

+Hit slash in your Discord window to see a list of the commands.
+You may have to reload your Discord window to make them appear.
+The commands won't work yet, though, because the bot isn't running.

-Now you can run Discoggin.
-This command will start the bot.
+Time to do that!
+This command will start the bot:

 	./venv/bin/python3 -m discoggin